 We need your help to evaluate a new Social Skills program for Children with Autism!

-Many children find social situations difficult, and this is often true for children with an Autism Spectrum Diagnosis (ASD).
+Many children find social situations difficult, and this is often true for children with an Autism spectrum diagnosis (ASD).
 Having the opportunity to practice social skills is likely to help children with ASD improve their everyday social life.
-To evaluate the KONTAKT© social skills program, we need your help.
+To evaluate two social programs, we need your help.

 What to do?